The 2021 Annual Awards are now closed for applications - best of luck to those who applied. The Awards Gala will be held virtually on June 10th 2021.

 The Honourable Sandra Chapnik Women-in-Law AwardSubmissions deadline: Deadline April 30, 2021 The Honourable Sandra Chapnik Women-in-Law Award recognizes female law students who exemplify the drive and determination to achieve a law degree after having spent time in the workforce.

 - Currently enrolled in an Ontario law school (include transcripts and a CV);

 - A defined need for financial assistance (to be determined at law school with supporting documentation); and

 - An essay of no less than 200 words explaining the above, her past experiences and her future goals.

-Avril A. Farlam Advocacy AwardSubmissions deadline: April 30th of the current year The Avril A. Farlam Advocacy Award is designed to recognize outstanding participation in the legal clinic program of any one of the Ontario law schools to be determined by:
+Avril A. Farlam Advocacy AwardSubmissions deadline: This award has been discontinued.
+Thank you to Avril Farlam for her 5 year support of this award.
+The Avril A. Farlam Advocacy Award is designed to recognize outstanding participation in the legal clinic program of any one of the Ontario law schools

-Aird & Berlis Equality AwardSubmissions deadline: April 30th of the current year The Women's Law Association of Ontario and Aird & Berlis LLP Equality Award is designed to recognize a woman law student who has dedicated her time and talents to advancing equality rights.
+Aird & Berlis Equality AwardSubmissions deadline: April 30, 2021 The Women's Law Association of Ontario and Aird & Berlis LLP Equality Award is designed to recognize a woman law student who has dedicated her time and talents to advancing equality rights.
 The recipient will receive a monetary award of $1000.00.
 The recipient of the award will demonstrate the following characteristics (for details see application form):